Alejo-Rey/tic-tac-toe_react/README.md

 ### Edit
 You can edit the code directly in the path of the game or you can manage the container.\
 RUN `docker-compose exec node bash`\
-once inside the conatiner you can exit of this with the command `exit`
+once inside the container you can exit of this with the command `exit`

 ### down or stop the service
 You can down the service with:\